-Due Date Schemes allow users to configure a set of conditions which will be used to automatically calculate a Due Date for projects received via the Automation Widget.
+Due Date Schemes allow users to configure a set of conditions which will be used to automatically calculate a Due Date for projects received via the Automation Widget or Automated Project Creation.

-To setup a Due Date, navigate to Setup - Due Date Schemes and either use the New button to create a new Due Date Scheme, or click on an existing one to adjust it.
+To set up a due date, navigate to Setup and click on Due Date Schemes in the Automation section.
+Either use the New button to create a new Due Date Scheme, or click on an existing one to adjust it.

 The Name, Quota and Office Hours are mandatory fields that need to be filled in in order to create a Due Date Scheme.